 Mr Lewin was previously an Adjunct Professor, School of Management and Marketing, Faculty of Business and Law, Deakin University and Chairman of the Deakin University Human Resources Management Academic Advisory Board.

 Member since 27 November 2014, appointment until 1 October 2020

 Mr Peter Alexander has provided advice on government relations at the Federal, State and Local Government levels.
 Peter’s previous involvement in the Police force over four decades gives him in-depth experience in Industrial Relations.
 He was elected President of the Police Federation of Australia (1996 -2007) and President of the Police Association of South Australia (PASA) (1991-2008) following his role as Detective Sergeant in the Criminal Investigation Branch SA.

 Mr Alexander holds a Law Degree and a Graduate Certificate in Human Resources Management.

 As President of the Police Federation, Mr Alexander represented 50,000 police officers across Australia.
 He provided advice to various jurisdictions concerning salary and work conditions of police officers of all levels.
-Mr Alexander was awarded the Australian Police Medal in 2001 in recognition of his services to both the State and Federal Police.

 Mr Alexander has extensive hands-on experience in education and training, work conditions, superannuation, termination of employment, promotions, business reviews, staffing levels and Enterprise Bargaining.
 He has negotiated at Ministerial level with the Federal Government regarding issues of national significance including the deployment of internal police to overseas countries in the Oceania region.